Understanding Geomorphology and Landscape Change

 Examining Earth's surface processes to reveal how landforms evolve over time.

-Climate Change and Geomorphology: Understanding Landscape Evolution
+Climate Change and Geomorphology: Landscape Evolution

 Geomorphology studies the physical features of the Earth's surface and the processes shaping them.
 By analyzing landforms and sediment layers, it reveals how natural forces and human activity alter landscapes over time.